Barcelona in 3 Days: tips, what to see, and much more

 Even so, I recommend, although it sounds strange, that you avoid the high summer season in Barcelona as this is the time when all the cruise ships dock in the port and the city is really full of people, as well as having very high temperatures.

 It is best to go to Barcelona in the spring months as you can enjoy the good weather and all the plans, but without the crowds.
-Another option, if you like the cold, is to come and enjoy Barcelona at Christmas, where you can experience its most authentic traditions and taste the real turron.
+Another option, if you like the cold, is to come and enjoy Barcelona at Christmas, where you can experience its most authentic traditions and taste the authentic turron.

 Book Barcelona Explorer Pass